 The Church as the Body of Christ

-may give unto you the spirit of wisdom and of revelation, in the knowledge of him:
+may give unto you the spirit of wisdom and revelation in the knowledge of him:

-21 Above all principality, and power, and virtue, and dominion,
+21 far above all principality, and power, and might, and dominion,

-and every name that is named, not only in this world, but also in that which is to come.
+and every name that is named, not only in this world, but also in that which is to come:

 Generosity of God's Plan

 1 And you hath he quickened, who were dead in trespasses and sins; 2 wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: 3 among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.

 4 But God, who is rich in mercy, for his great love wherewith he loved us,